 Drawing on 20 years of experience, Dr. Nicole Apelian’s knowledge of herbs is second to none.

-Following on from her 2019 publication, A Reference Guide to Surviving Nature: Outdoor Preparation and Remedies, The Lost Book of Herbal Remedies provides a more comprehensive overview of traditional health cures and how they can combat severe diseases.
+Following her 2019 publication, A Reference Guide to Surviving Nature: Outdoor Preparation and Remedies, The Lost Book of Herbal Remedies provides a comprehensive overview of traditional health cures and how they can combat severe diseases.

-The book opens with a table of contents that lists hundreds of health conditions and the various herbal remedies available to treat them.
+The book opens with a table of contents listing hundreds of health conditions and various herbal remedies available to treat them.

-Not only do the authors include a wide range of herbal medicines, but they also explore other potential treatments.
+Not only do the authors include a wide range of herbal medicines and wild edibles, but they also explore other treatments.

 Although a health professional may balk at the idea of using bleach to treat eczema, The Lost Book of Herbal Remedies explores the possibility, advising on the process, dilution, and frequency of use.

-Find out why you should never leave home without a packet of activated charcoal (where to buy), how to use woolly lamb’s ear as a wound dressing, and why a little bit of turmeric goes a long way.
+In this book, you’ll discover why you should never leave home without a packet of activated charcoal, how to use woolly lamb’s ear as a wound dressing, and why a little bit of turmeric goes a long way.

-There are also sections on emergency care and poisoning that will be of particular interest to any self-respecting survivalist and outdoor adventurer.
+Additionally, there are sections on emergency care and poisoning that will be particularly interesting to any survivalist or outdoor adventurer.